fetchai/docs-archived/docs/getting-started/erc20.md

   return state.get(owner, UInt256(0u64));
 endfunction
 ```
 The contract provided here obviously still need additional functionality for `allowance` to be truly useful as we have not implemented any method to actually spend the allowance.
-You can find the full contract here TODO.
+You can find the full contract here https://github.com/fetchai/etch-examples/blob/master/02_erc20/contract.etch.